stwalez/devops-pbl/project_12_files/project_12.md

 # Project 12

 ## Ansible refactoring and static assignments (imports and roles)
-In this project, Ansible static assignments were used to deploy to servers:
+In this project, Ansible static assignments (imports and roles) were used to deploy to servers:

 ![Project 12](screenshots/project_12.png)